Potnislab/pathogendiversity/README.md

-# Bacterial spot of tomato: strain diversity, dynamics, and environmental drivers in the southeastern United States
+# Risk factors for bacterial spot disease epidemics

 This repository provides supporting information and the codes for the following manuscript.